Are You Worried, Or Is It Anxiety?

 Feeling nervous, worried, or scared in response to danger or uncertainty is normal.
-However, if those feelings linger or worsen over time, or seem to occur without a discernible cause, they may be a sign that you’re living with a mental health condition.
+However, if those feelings linger or worsen over time or seem to occur without a discernible cause, they may be a sign that you have an anxiety mental health condition.

-Read on to find out how symptoms of anxiety disorders can differ from typical feelings of apprehension or fear and learn about the various ways you can manage their effects.
+Read on to find out how symptoms of anxiety disorders can differ from typical feelings of apprehension or fear, and learn about the various ways you can manage the effects of anxiety.

 Rawpixel